sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > [!IMPORTANT]
 > This setting can be used only with domain-joined or MDM-enrolled devices.
 For more information, see the Microsoft browser extension policy (aka.ms/browserpolicy).

-p style="margin-left: 20px">The following list shows the supported values:
+<p style="margin-left: 20px">The following list shows the supported values:

--   0 (default) – Enable lockdown of the Start pages according to the settings specified in Browser/HomePages policy.
+-   0 (default) – Enable lockdown of the Start pages according to the settings specified in the Browser/HomePages policy.
 Users cannot change the Start pages.
 -   1  – Disable lockdown of the Start pages and allow users to modify them.

 <p style="margin-left: 20px">Most restricted value is 0.